25 January 2019

 Taking a test drive is a bit like a first date.
 Much like dating, first impressions matter and that first test drive is a great way to get up close and personal with a potential new vehicle.

-So, what should you look out for when you take a new vehicle for a spin?
+Before you consider vehicle finance and walking the journey of a car buyer, what should you look out for when you take a new vehicle for a spin?
 We’ve put together some tips to help you get the most of the experience.

 Do a bit of cyber stalking